mediamonks/image-effect-renderer/README.md

 ### Multiple buffers

-The creation of multiple ping-pong buffers, each functioning with its own shader, is possible and functions analogously to adding extra buffer tabs in Shadertoy.
+Creating multiple ping-pong buffers, each functioning with its shader is possible and functions analogously to adding extra buffer tabs in Shadertoy.

 ```
 renderer.createBuffer(0, shader);